“People may hear your words, but they feel your attitude.”

-Share your original flash fiction, non-fiction, or poetry piece that fits our theme by Sunday, January 27 for a chance to be included in our publications that week.
+Share your original flash fiction, non-fiction, or poetry piece that fits our theme by Saturday, March 30 for a chance to be included in our publications that following week.

 Be sure to send in your work via our Submissions page!

 Here’s a word list to prompt some inspiration – try writing a 250 word description or stream of consciousness for each one, then go back and expand on an idea that stands out to you the most:

 by Mark Kuglin

 I was sitting morosely at my writing desk, in a full blown panic, and was on the verge of pulling my hair out.
 The bills were piling up and my creditors were calling constantly.
 The money from books I had previously published was long gone.
 I hadn’t written a word or had a burst of creativity in months.
 To make matters worse, my publisher and agent had been calling and pressuring me to come up with something.

 I was at my wits end and seriously considering giving up writing altogether.
 But then, I felt the old familiar magic starting.
 When the idea hit me full force, it was like getting struck by a lightning bolt.
 Electricity and excitement surged through my body and I felt it in each and every cell and nerve ending.
 It made my skin tingle and was an absolutely incredible sensation.

 Words started flowing into my head so fast, I was momentarily stunned.
 After I regained my senses, I ran to my computer only to find it wasn’t working.
 Panicked, I raced around my apartment in a desperate search for a pen and something to write on.
 When I finally found an old notebook in the closet, I was thrilled.

 I quickly returned to my writing desk, and was about to put pen to paper, when I was suddenly overcome by a series of new sensations.
 I felt my heart rate increase, my chest tighten and then made several rapid inhalations.
 In an instant, time stood still.
 No, not now!
 I screamed.